9 June, 2022

 SARA is used by top HR-Consultants to deliver team assessments, psychometric tests, 360 degree feedback, cultural analysis and other analytical HR tools.

 SAMMY Is a Software Assurance Maturity Model management tool.
-It helps your organization assess and improve its security posture.
+It enables companies formulate and implement a security assurance program tuned to the risks they are facing.
 That way other companies can help us build a simple and safe digital future.
-And we off course use it ourselves in all our application, including SAMMY itself.
+Obviously our AppSec program and SAMMY itself is built on top of it.

 We believe in collaboration and open innovation, we would love to hear about your projects an see how we can contribute in developing secure software and privacy by design architecture.
 Contact us.